What to Expect During Living-Donor Liver Surgery

-If you make the decision to donate part of your liver to help someone in need, this overview explains the surgery so you know what to expect.
+Have you made the decision to donate part of your liver to help someone in need?
+If so, this overview explains the surgery so you know what to expect.

 On the day of living liver donation surgery: